Vehrik/FarOut/Characters/3-Traits.md

     line is almost entirely up to the GM as they have the final say regardless of the text in this document.
 That said, as a rule of thumb it shouldn't physically morph the environment passively, nor should it be potent enough to cause Injury passively.
-Additionally,
+Additionally, a Trait's *Form* shouldn't be any more useful than a consumer-grade tool, or something that could be reasonably fashioned out of common materials.

-### HEALTH REPLENISHMENT (HR)
+### STAMINA REPLENISHMENT (SR)
-#### COST: 2 Splice Points / 1 HR
+#### COST: 2 Splice Points / 1 SR

     This value represents how much Health of a Target may be replenished if the Effect of the Trait is applied.
-You normally will not have to overcome a Challenge in order to apply Health Replenishment, but in certain circumstances (e.g. the Character you want to heal is currently grappled by an enemy) the GM may ask you to perform a Challenge to see if you apply the replenishment to the correct Creature.
+You normally will not have to overcome a Challenge in order to apply Stamina Replenishment, but in certain circumstances (e.g. the Character you want to heal is currently grappled by an enemy) the GM may ask you to perform a Challenge to see if you apply the replenishment to the correct Creature.

-    If a Character has Injuries of level 2 or lower (Injury II and Injury I respectively), receiving Health Replenishment either partially or completely removes them.
-An Injury II requires 2 HR to be completely healed, but can be downgraded to a Injury I with 1 HR.
-Likewise, a Injury I is completely healed with 1 HR.
-Injuries are healed in the order that the Healer chooses.
+    If a Character has Injuries of level 2 or lower (Injury II and Injury I respectively), receiving Stamina Replenishment either partially or completely removes them.
+An Injury II requires 2 SR to be completely healed, but can be downgraded to a Injury I with 1 SR. Likewise, a Injury I is completely healed with 1 SR. Injuries are healed in the order that the Healer chooses.

-    Health Replenishments may also be ueed to replenish expended Stamina instead.
+    Injuries will be healed before a Creature's Stamina is replenished.

-    Buying HR implies you are adding to a HR Pool with which you may dole out at your discretion.
-1 Point of HR is replenished per hour of Break Time assuming that a Creature has met its nutritional requirements.
+    Buying SR implies you are adding to a SR Pool with which you may dole out at your discretion.
+1 Point of SR is replenished per hour of Break Time assuming that a Creature has met its nutritional requirements.

 ANATOMY MUTATIONS